-Children may take part in some form of remote learning and will need access to Microsoft Teams/Blackboard or another online platform.
-Behaviour on Teams has been outlined in a separate Distance Learning Policy.
+Children may take part in some form of remote learning and will need access to Microsoft Teams or another online learning platforms.
+Behaviour on Teams has been outlined in a separate policy.
 Failure to follow these rules will follow in the same behaviour steps outlined above.